0xCavaliers/M-ary-Precomputation-Algorithm-for-ECC/README.md

-# ECC Implementation with Side-Channel Protection
+# M-ary Precomputation-Based Accelerated Scalar Multiplication Algorithms for Enhanced Elliptic Curve Cryptography

-This repository contains a partial implementation of our elliptic curve cryptography (ECC) implementation with side-channel protection mechanisms.
+This repository contains a partial implementation of our M-ary Precomputation-Based ECC implementation with side-channel protection mechanisms.
 The full implementation, including the complete verification framework, will be released upon paper acceptance.

 ## Overview